Mt. El Plomo (5.424 masl) Expedition

 • Meeting with muleteer and mules, loading of equipment.

-• Drop off at home, hotel, hostel, airport or meeting point previously agreed with client.
+• Drop off at home, hotel, hostel, airport or meeting point previously agreed with the client within the urban radius of Santiago or point that is within the route or route of the activity.

-• Complete first aid kit; This kit meets all the requirements to be able to assist our clients in remote areas.
-It is important, if the client has any type of diagnosis, such as hypertension, diabetes or other, to inform the guide in advance.
-It is an obligation for the safety of our clients and guides to fill out the medical form which will be provided in advance.
-The client must also carry his or her own medication and it is suggested to carry a personal first aid kit in case he or she requires any retained medication.
+• Complete first aid kit: This kit meets all the requirements to be able to assist our clients in remote areas.
+It is important, in case the client has any medical condition, such as: allergies, asthma, diabetes, epilepsy, blood pressure problems, heart problems or others, please notify the Allmountain Chile team in advance.
+It is an obligation for the safety of our clients and guides, to fill out the medical form which will be provided in advance.
+The client must also carry his own medication in case he requires it and it is suggested to carry a personal first aid kit in case he requires retained medication.

 • 4×4 vehicles